 Washington’s previous plan had been to attack across the frozen waters of Back Bay.
 Holding on to part of that plan, he proposed a backdoor amphibious assault launched from Cambridge.
 The Americans would cross Back Bay to Boston’s western shores.
-They could possibly take the city before the British troops had a chance to return from Dorchester Heights.

 General William Heath pointed out that if the enemy did “make a sally” from Boston, British General William Howe would provide for defense of the town.
 Washington’s plan to expect his soldiers to cross a mile and a half of open water in the face of British artillery “was madness”.

-It was finally agreed to build fortifications on Dorchester Heights on a single night before the British knew what was happening, just as had been done at Bunker Hill.
+It was finally agreed to build fortifications on Dorchester Heights on a single night before the British knew what was happening, just as had been done at Bunker (Breed’s) Hill.
 The operation would require the procurement, supply, and maintenance of equipment, as well as, movement of troops and hospitalization of the wounded.
 Those things would prove to be as challenging as the military engagement.

 Freezing temperatures meant that building a redoubt atop the bare, rock-hard, wind-swept hills of Dorchester was going to be difficult.
-The solution came from an unexpected source—Lieutenant Colonel Rufus Putnam, a cousin of Israel Putnam.
+The solution came from an unexpected source—Lieutenant Colonel Rufus Putnam, a cousin of General Israel Putnam.
 Rufus had worked beside a few British engineers during the French and Indian War.
 Washington asked him to devise a way to quickly build a fortification on the Heights.

 Rufus borrowed a book from General William Heath titled Attack and Defense of Fortified Places by the British engineer John Muller.
 On page 4, he discovered an engineering term he had never heard before: chandelier.